DeepElement/node-gutenberg/README.md

 1. [rsync](http://ss64.com/bash/rsync.html) the Gutenberg catalogue to a local directory using the [Mirror instructions ](http://www.gutenberg.org/wiki/Gutenberg:Mirroring_How-To) provided by http://www.gutenberg.org/.
 **Warning: this catalogue includes all file exports and is ~650gb**
+Note: the implementation expects the hierarchy of small directories, rather than the big root, explained in the [Mirror instructions](http://www.gutenberg.org/wiki/Gutenberg:Mirroring_How-To)

 2. Download the gutenberg catalogue metadata via [Zipped RDF(Current Format)](http://www.gutenberg.org/wiki/Gutenberg:Feeds) as provided by http://www.gutenberg.org.